cssallg001/CS463-Course-Project/README.md

 - “Continue?
 [Y / N]”

 ### 6. Toggle Work
-- Disabled (Default) - Hides the math of the cipher blocks
+- Disabled (Default): Hides the math of the cipher blocks
 - Enabled: Shows the math of the cipher blocks

 ### 7. Exit